Tudat/tudat/developerGuide/extendingJSON/sharedPointers.rst

   } // namespace tudat

 Note that the files :class:`Tudat/InputOutput/JsonInterface/Support/valueAccess.h` and :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h` are always included.
-The former includes enhaced value access functions (:literal:`getValue`) and the latter overrides (and defines) :literal:`to_json` and :literal:`from_json` functions for frequently-used types, such as :class:`std::vector` (with support for unidimensional array inference [REF]) or :class:`Eigen::Matrix`.
+The former includes enhaced value access functions (:literal:`getValue`) and the latter overrides (and defines) :literal:`to_json` and :literal:`from_json` functions for frequently-used types, such as :class:`std::vector` or :class:`Eigen::Matrix`.
 The file :class:`Tudat/InputOutput/JsonInterface/Support/valueAccess.h` includes :class:`Tudat/InputOutput/JsonInterface/Support/keys.h`, so all the keys available in the :literal:`json_interface` are readily accessible.

 Typically, the first lines of a :literal:`from_json` function are: